 Julien manages congressional outreach, policy development, and legislative analysis to support the US advocacy work of the coalition.
 In this capacity, he serves as GHTC’s primary liaison with Congress and helps develop strategies to advance...read more about this author

-OSTP AP3 annual report supports a more equitable pandemic preparedness research agenda
+New AP3 annual report supports a more equitable and globally-focused pandemic preparedness research agenda

 GHTC applauds OSTP's AP3 annual report while acknowledging limitations as well as the significant funding and political will that will be required to achieve the objective it lays out.